MatthieuLemoine/babel-plugin-module-resolver/README.md

     - The custom value `packagejson` will make the plugin look for the closest `package.json` based on the file to parse.
 - `transformFunctions`: Array of functions and methods that will have their first argument transformed.
 By default those methods are: `require`, `require.resolve`, `System.import`, `jest.genMockFromModule`, `jest.mock`, `jest.unmock`, `jest.doMock`, `jest.dontMock`.
 - `resolvePath(sourcePath, currentFile, opts)`: A function that is called for each path in the file.
 By default module-resolver is using an internal function, exposed like so: `import { resolvePath } from 'babel-plugin-module-resolver`'.
 The `opts` argument is the options object that is passed through the Babel config.
+- `stripExtensions`: An array of extensions to strip.
+Usefull when using the React Native Packager for example.
+Default [].

 ### Regular expression alias